FINALLY, AN ALL NATURAL ZEOLITE TURF INFILL SAFE FOR KIDS, PETS, AND THE ENVIROMENT

 The most appreciated property of the zeolite turf infill is its cooling.
 Zeolite prevents your turf from getting overheated by absorbing the heat from the sunlight.
 It has the ability to condense the sunlight and carry out transpiration to the atmosphere.
 These processes significantly lower the temperature of the grass surface.
 This quality makes zeolite a great sports field infill.
 It also works great for turfs that are placed outdoors are likely to be used in the daytime.

 Rubber infills, on the other hand, are not good at maintaining ideal turf temperatures.
 Rubber traps heat rapidly which leads to heating up of the grass blades.
+You can view the graph above to see how Ida-Ore’s Zeolite Infill can cool down your turf up to 39% from Rubber and Sand Infills.
+This will help ease your dog’s sensitive paws on 160F+ temperatures on artificial turf.

 It allows for sufficient drainage